UCdasec/RadioFINN/README.md

    ◦ `build_model_accelerator.ipynb` is a tutorial to set up the dataflow builder to transform the model into a bitfile [<code style="color : orange">Notebook not finished</code>]

+### Roadmap

+- [ ] Add a validation step for good practice in vanilla model
+- [ ] Write a 'standard' pytorch model for VGG
+- [ ] Write a CLI to train model
+- [ ] Write a CLI to test model
+- [ ] Write a CLI to perform surgery
+- [ ] Write a CLI to create bitstream
+- [ ] documenation
+    - [ ] Add information about quantizers
+    - [ ] Add information about learning rate scheduler
+- [ ] Environment (tentative): Get nix shell working